vivekdatla96/coding-interview-405hbmo/README.md

-Formula 1 Lap Time Processing – Engineering Assessment Overview
+Formula 1 Lap Time Processing – Coding Assessment Overview

-This project implements a Python-based batch process to analyze Formula 1 driver lap times from a CSV file.
-The solution reads lap data, computes performance metrics per driver, ranks drivers based on average lap time, and outputs the top three drivers.
+This project implements a Python batch process to analyze Formula 1 driver lap times from a CSV file.
+The program reads lap time data, computes performance statistics per driver, ranks drivers based on average lap time, and outputs the top three drivers.

-The implementation focuses on clear structure, deterministic logic, logging, and readability, suitable for an engineering take-home assessment.
+The solution focuses on clarity, deterministic logic, logging, and correctness, suitable for an engineering take-home assessment.

 Problem Statement